An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters

 \subsection{Cluster sample}

-The observations used in our analysis focus on the cores of massive galaxy clusters from both the MUSE Lensing Cluster GTO program and available archival programs that target similar clusters.
-Cluster fields in the MUSE GTO program were chosen based on their strong-lensing efficiency at magnifying background sources, in particular Lyman-$\alpha$ Emitters (LAEs) at $z>3$ expected to be detected within the MUSE spectral range.
+The observations used in our analysis focus on the cores of massive galaxy clusters from both the MUSE Lensing Cluster GTO programme and available archival programmes that target similar clusters.
+Cluster fields in the MUSE GTO programme were chosen based on their strong-lensing efficiency at magnifying background sources, in particular Lyman-$\alpha$ Emitters (LAEs) at $z>3$ expected to be detected within the MUSE spectral range.

 We compile our sample from a master list of massive X-ray luminous clusters, mainly from the {\it ROSAT} Brightest Cluster Sample \citep[BCS,][]{1998MNRAS.301..881E,2000MNRAS.318..333E} and the MAssive Cluster Survey (MACS, \citealt{2001ApJ...553..668E}), along with its southern counterpart, SMACS.
-Valuable follow-up imaging with the {\it HST} was performed in particular for MACS and SMACS clusters for {\it HST} SNAPshot programs GO-10491, -10875, -11103, -12166, and -12884 (PI Ebeling), allowing the identification of strong-lensing features in the form of arcs and arclets in almost every single target (e.g., \citealt{2007ApJ...661L..33E,2016MNRAS.457.1399R}).
+Valuable follow-up imaging with the {\it HST} was performed in particular for MACS and SMACS clusters for {\it HST} SNAPshot programmes GO-10491, -10875, -11103, -12166, and -12884 (PI Ebeling), allowing the identification of strong-lensing features in the form of arcs and arclets in almost every single target (e.g. \citealt{2007ApJ...661L..33E,2016MNRAS.457.1399R}).

-To build the sample, we chose targets based on the following selection criteria: \begin{itemize} \item cluster redshift $0.2<z_{\rm cl}<0.6$, to ensure that the main spectral signatures (K,H absorption lines and 4000 break) of cluster members are located in a low-background region of the MUSE spectrum; \item a wide range in Right Ascension (R.A.), to allow easier scheduling with respect to the rest of MUSE GTO observations; \item transit at low airmass ($<1.25$) as seen from Cerro Paranal Observatory, corresponding to declinations $-60<$ Dec $<+10$ degrees; \item at least one existing high-resolution broad-band {\it HST} image (in either the F606W or F814W filter to ensure overlap with the MUSE spectral range), that shows bright arcs and multiple images.
-These images are critical to pinpoint the location of sources sufficiently bright in the continuum; \item a preliminary mass model based on {\it HST} images and spectroscopic confirmation of at least one multiply imaged system to roughly estimate the total mass in the cluster core.
-From this crude map the MUSE observations could be designed to efficiently cover the critical lines and multiple-image region. \end{itemize}
+To build the sample, we chose targets based on the following selection criteria: firstly a cluster redshift $0.2<z_{\rm cl}<0.6$, to ensure that the main spectral signatures (K,H absorption lines and 4000 break) of cluster members are located in a low-background region of the MUSE spectrum; secondly, a wide range in Right Ascension (R.A.), to allow easier scheduling with respect to the rest of MUSE GTO observations, and a transit at low airmass ($<1.25$) as seen from Cerro Paranal Observatory, corresponding to declinations $-60<$ Dec $<+10$ degrees.
+Thirdly, we require at least one existing high-resolution broad-band {\it HST} image (in either the F606W or F814W filter to ensure overlap with the MUSE spectral range), that shows bright arcs and multiple images; these images are critical to pinpoint the location of sources sufficiently bright in the continuum.
+Finally, we require a preliminary mass model based on {\it HST} images and spectroscopic confirmation of at least one multiply imaged system to roughly estimate the total mass in the cluster core.
+From this crude map the MUSE observations could be designed to efficiently cover the critical lines and multiple-image region.